- Cancer Information

 When a child or adolescent is diagnosed with cancer, there are many issues to consider.
 Often the focus is on survival, so children, teens and parents may not think about fertility.
 However, the majority of young people survive cancer, and fertility may become important as they reach puberty (sexual maturity) and adulthood.

-Options will depend on whether the girl has been through puberty.
-Most girls go through puberty between 9 and 15 years old.
+The options will depend on whether the girl has been through puberty.
+Most girls go through puberty between 9 and 12 years of age.

 - Mature eggs can be removed and frozen.

-- Taking GnRH may reduce activity in the ovaries and protect eggs from damage.
+- Taking a long-acting hormone called GnRH may reduce activity in the ovaries or ovarian tissue and protect eggs from damage.

-- Hormone levels can be checked to assess fertility.
+- Hormone levels can be checked to assess fertility (see pages 57–58).
 It’s possible for young women to be fertile, but then go through early menopause.